 How to Find Your APN / Parcel ID in Citrus County

-If your parcel does not have a normal street address, do not worry.
+If your parcel doesn't have a normal street address, don't worry.
 In Citrus County, the APN is often the cleanest way to identify vacant land.

 Simple APN workflow